-Quality criteria Definition Ou tput 1: Report on the state of p ay in the field addressed Lump sum: EUR 18,000 The e project has delivered output 1 d of sufficient quality covering the fo llowing aspects: 1.
+Quality criteria Definition Ou tput 1: Report on the state of pl ay in the field addressed Lump sum: EUR 18,000 The The project has delivered output 1 of sufficient quality covering the following aspects: llowing aspects: 1.
 The report describes the situation in the field addressed.
 The situation in the field ac (including e.g. general political of the main project, overall re country specific information). and strategic background 2.
 The report describes gaps and/or challenges that exist in this field.
-The existing gaps and challenges (it becomes clear which gaps/ch. by the main project and why). - 3.
+The existing gaps and challenges (it becomes clear which gaps/chaby the main project and why). • 3.
 The report describes the needs of the relevant target groups.
 The report defines the target gr needs. oups and their respective 4.
 The report provides an overview of complementary projects/ activities.
-The additionality of the main project becomes clear (e.g., the project has analysed previous and current activities (projects) in the field and provides a conclusion for the main project).
-Output 2: Main project work plan Lump sum: EU Lump sum: EUR 28,000 The e project has delivered output 2 d of sufficient quality covering the fo llowing aspects: 1.
-The work plan describes the The planned project aims and l expected results of the
+The additionality of the main protect has analysed previous (projects) in the field and proving main project). ous and current activities Ou Output 2: Main project work plan Lump sum: EUR 28, Lump sum: EUR 28,000 The The project has delivered output 2 of sufficient quality covering the following aspects: 1.
+The work plan describes the The planned project aims and expected results of the